 In 2002 I began practicing massage full time at Edmonton’s first Pilates studio, Integration Pilates Studio.
 I also became a board member of the Natural Health Practitioners of Canada (NHPC) from 2006 – 2012, with two and a half years as President.

-During this time I studied Iyengar Yoga, completed yoga teacher training in Edmonton, and travelled to Pune, India to study with the Iyengar family for one month.
+During this time I took Iyengar Yoga Teacher Training and travelled to Pune, India to study with the Iyengar family.

-I moved to Saskatoon, Saskatchewan in 2006 and enjoy a thriving practice at Broadway Health Collective, a multi-disciplinary clinic on Broadway Ave.
+I moved to Saskatoon, Saskatchewan in 2006 and enjoy working with my clients at Broadway Health Collective, a multi-disciplinary clinic on Broadway Ave.

-Feeding my sense of adventure, people I met invited me to practice Acro Yoga and Acrobatic Silks, which led me to gather a group of new friends to study circus skills over a weekend at the Pai Circus School.
-I was determined to walk the full length of the slack line (I loved being a Slacker) and was scared and thrilled by our night time fire spinning finale.
-In 2018 I returned to Chiang Mai to study Osteothai Abdominal Massage and lead an NHPC Thai Massage Study Tour.
+Feeding my sense of adventure in Chiang Mai, I joined a group practicing Acro Yoga and Acrobatic Silks.
+This led me to gather a group of new friends to study circus skills over a weekend at the Pai Circus School.
+I was determined to walk the full length of the slack line (I love being a Slacker) and was scared and thrilled by our night time fire spinning finale.
+In 2018 I returned to Chiang Mai to study Osteothai Abdominal Massage and lead an NHPC Thai Massage Study Tour for 12 NHPC Practitioners.

-I regularly attend massage conferences, workshops, and courses to inspire me, build and nurture my professional relationships, connect me to the broader research and clinician community, and have an enormous amount of fun.
+I regularly attend massage conferences, workshops, and courses to inspire me, build and nurture my professional relationships, connect me to the broader research and clinician community, and bring these new skills, approaches, and awareness to my work with clients.